atimofeev/dotfiles/Readme.md

 - Should an application include a `requirements.txt` file, the installer will first confirm that all necessary apps have been installed before moving forward.
 - `symlinks.txt` is employed to generate symbolic links.
 Each entry in this file depicts a symlink in the format `source=$DIR/... destination=$HOME/...`, with `$DIR` representing the script's directory and `$HOME` the user's home directory.
-- After the successful setup of an app, a `.installed` file will be produced within the app's directory, indicating the completion of its installation.
-To reinstall an application, use the `-f` (force) flag or manually eliminate the `.installed` file before initiating the script.